dartlangfr/risk-codelab/docs/step-1.md

 Dart Editor launches _Dartium_, a special build of Chromium that has the Dart Virtual Machine built in, and loads the `index.html` file.
 You should see the _Risk_ navigation bar and a TO DO comment.
+_Ignore the warning in the console from Polymer Linter._

 <!-- Add screenshot? -->